standardrb/vscode-standard-ruby/README.md

 You might want to disable this if you're using Standard to highlight problems but don't want it to edit your files automatically.
-You could also accomplish this by disabling `editor.formatOnSave`, but as it's a global setting across all languages, it's more straightforward to disable it as an extension setting.
+You could also accomplish this by disabling `editor.formatOnSave`, but as that's a global setting across all languages, it's more straightforward to uncheck this extension setting.

 Or, in `settings.json`: